arduino-bytes-puerto-serie

 Sending or Receiving Bytes through Serial Port in Arduino

-In this post, we will see how to send and receive messages through the serial port by directly communicating with bytes.
+In this post, we will see how to send and receive messages via serial port by performing communication directly with bytes.

-In the last posts, we have seen methods to receive numbers and text strings in a microprocessor like Arduino.
-We have even seen how to receive arrays separated by commas or another separator (although it is usually not a good idea).
+In recent posts, we have seen methods for receiving numbers and text strings on a microprocessor like Arduino.
+We have even seen how to receive arrays separated by commas or another separator (although it’s usually not a good idea).

-However, we had already advanced that at advanced levels, it is normal to work directly with byte transmissions.
-And yes, big boys/girls send bytes.
+However, we had already mentioned that at advanced levels, it is normal to work directly with byte transmissions.
+And that’s right, the big boys/girls send bytes.

 Is it more complex to communicate with bytes?
-No, not at all.
-It is even simpler than direct text processing.
-But yes, we have to understand what we are doing.
+Not at all.
+It’s even simpler than direct text handling.
+But yes, we need to understand what we are doing.

-In general, when establishing communication in which we control both the receiver and the transmitter, the first thing we are going to do is define a frame, that is, a specific sequence of bytes in an order that transmits a message with a specific structure.
+In general, when establishing communication where we control both the receiver and the transmitter, the first thing we will do is define a frame, that is, a specific sequence of bytes in an order that transmits a message with a determined structure.

-In this post, we will see how to send and receive byte sequences, and how to generate and process these byte sequences from our variables (int, float, etc).
+In this post, we will see how to send and receive byte sequences, and how to generate and handle these byte sequences from our variables (int, float, etc.).

-In future posts, we will see how to send an array of numbers (without the need to use an array separated by commas), and in the next one, the sending of arbitrary variable groupings using a structure.
+In upcoming posts, we will see how to send an array of numbers (without needing to use a comma-separated array), and in the next one, sending arbitrary groupings of variables using a structure.

-Sending a sequence of bytes is simple since the Serial library provides the write(byte*, int) function that performs this function.
+Sending a byte sequence is simple since the Serial library provides the write(byte*, int) function that performs exactly this function.

 const byte data[] = {0, 50, 100, 150, 200, 250};